pypeit/PypeIt/doc/installing.rst

 highly recommended using ``pip`` to install the repository and to :ref:`environment` for code development.

-To install from source (after setting up the python enviroment), first clone (your fork of) the repository:
+To install from source (after setting up the python environment), first clone (your fork of) the repository:

 .. code-block:: console